-After activating this operating mode you have the possibility to adjust certain settings.
+After selecting the operating mode you are asked to adjust certain settings.
 There are different parameters which influence the measurement.
-In figure 7.3 you can see the corresponding submenu.
+In figure 7.2 you can see the corresponding sub-menu.
+Modify the following parameters (the underlined values correspond to the setting made by the factory):

-You can modify the following parameters (the underlined values correspond to the setting made by the factory):
+• Field Length (Auto, 5 m, 10 m ..., 50 m)

-Field Length (Auto, 5 m, 10 m ..., 50 m) Number of measured values per search line.
-If you select "Auto" the number of impulses can be adapted to the current length of your search line.
+Number of measured values per search line (the eXp 4500 uses 6 impulses per meter).
+If you select "Auto", the number of impulses can be adapted to the current length of your search line.
 During the first line the device will read values regularly without stopping.
-When you want to finish your first line you, have to depress the multi-function control knob to stop the measuring process of the current line.
+When you want to finish your first line you, have to depress the multifunction control knob to stop the measuring process of the current line.
 The device will store the number of impulses and use it for all further scan lines on the same scan.
 By selecting the value 5 m, 10 m, 20 m, ..., or 50 m you can preset the distance or the number of impulses you need in one measured line.

-Illustration 7.3: Ground Scan - Parameter
+Figure 7.2: Ground Scan - Parameter